data2intelligence/SpaCET/docs/tutorial.md

-# Tutorials for SpaCE (Spatial Cellular Estimator)
+# Tutorial for SpaCE (Spatial Cellular Estimator)

-Here, we will show how to use SpaCE to deconvolve tumor spatial transcriptomics (ST) data, visualize the deconvolution results, and explore the mechanism of cell-cell interaction during cancer progression.
+Here, we will show how to use SpaCE to deconvolve tumor spatial transcriptomics (ST) data, visualize the deconvolution results, and explore the cell-cell interaction during cancer progression.

 ## Load libraries